LevelUpMarketers/tta-management-plugin/docs/MemberHistoryAdmin.md

 - Count of no‑shows
 - Number of refunds or cancellation requests
 - A complete payment history table including event purchases and membership charges
+- Event History table listing each event the member registered for with current attendance status and quick buttons to mark them as **Attended** or **No Show**
 - Membership cancellation entries noting who performed the action and the last four digits of the card
 - Any private notes stored with the member record appear in the expanded detail view rather than as a table column